apaam/webpage/README.md

       ```
       mkdocs gh-deploy
       ```
-  4. Push the code to remote using
+  4. Push the change of site source to remote using
       ```
       git add .
-      git commit [message]
+      git commit -m [message]
       git push
       ```